|1977-1978 Syracuse Orangemen|

 The Orangemen started the season off with a quick shocking loss to Dayton in their second game.
 The team regrouped and would go on to win their next eleven in a row.
 The team was dominating its opponents on the boards, and had tremendous depth, usually rotating ten to eleven players a game.
 The scoring was balanced.
 Byrnes was the "go to" guy down the stretch.
 And Bouie was the dominating defensive presence in the middle, closing down the interior game of the opposition.

 During this stretch they played the first Carrier Classic, and met Michigan State and Magic Johnson.
 The Orangemen would win that tournament 75-67 behind the strong play of Byrnes.
-They later went to 'The Pit' in Albuquerque and beat New Mexico in a very exciting game as Kindel had a career high 23 pts.
+They later went to 'The Pit' in Albuquerque and beat New Mexico in a very exciting game as Kindel had a career high 23 points.

 The Orange would lose a few more games during the regular season, but overall were well poised for the post season.
 In the ECAC tournament, disaster struck.
 The Orangemen lost to St. Bonaventure 70-69.
 Delmar Harrod would hit the game winning shot with 15 seconds left; Byrnes would get the ball for Syracuse and have the last shot (as he often did) and the ball rolled off the rim and out of bounds, giving the Bonnies the victory.
 Now the Orangemen would have to nervously wait and see if they would get one of the 12 at-large bids to the NCAA.